emrgnt-cmplxty/fermi/docs/0.old/api/naj-cookbook.md

 ### Read State without an Account {#read-state-without-an-account}

-> Allows you to query the JSON RPC provider _without_ having to instantiate a Axion account.
+> Allows you to query the JSON RPC provider _without_ having to instantiate a Fermi account.

 ```js
 // demonstrates how to query the state without setting